‘The Young And The Restless’ Spoilers: J.T. Is Back!

 Y&R Insider just tweeted a picture of Luckinbill back on the set at Crimson Lights.
 Currently, Nikki (Melody Thomas Scott), Victoria (Amelia Heinle), Sharon (Sharon Case), and Phyllis (Gina Tognoni) are under suspicion of murdering Luckinbill’s character, J.T.
 Hellstrom.
 Nikki confessed, but she carefully kept her co-conspirator’s names out of it.

-However, when Rey (Jordi Vilasuso) confessed his love for Sharon (Sharon Case) after Mia (Noemi Gonzalez) called out Arturo’s (Jason Canela) name during a moment of passion, things got complicated.
-Rey saw Sharon’s phone records and just so happened to recognize a 911 call on the night of J.T.’s death (convenient).
-Sharon caved and eventually told Rey the whole truth.
-Later, according to Inquisitr‘s daily Y&R recap, Sharon recanted, but the damage has been done, or has it?
+However, when Rey (Jordi Vilasuso) confessed his love for Sharon (Sharon Case) — after Mia (Noemi Gonzalez) called out Arturo’s (Jason Canela) name during a moment of passion — things got complicated.
+Rey saw Sharon’s phone records, and just so happened to recognize a 911 call on the night of J.T.’s death.
+Sharon caved, and eventually told Rey the whole truth.
+Later, according to the Inquisitr‘s daily Y&R recap, Sharon recanted, but the damage has been done — or has it?

-Although Victoria maintained her innocence, Nikki stuck to her careful confession, and Sharon recanted, Phyllis struck a deal with Christine (Lauralee Bell) and became the prosecution’s star witness against her boyfriend Nick’s (Joshua Morrow) mother and sister.
+Although Victoria maintained her innocence, Nikki stuck to her careful confession.
+Sharon recanted, Phyllis struck a deal with Christine (Lauralee Bell), and became the prosecution’s star witness against Nick’s (Joshua Morrow) mother and sister.
 Things aren’t looking very good for this couple who united during a rebound.

 Spotted On Set!
 J.T. taking a coffee break.
 Stay Tuned! #YR @CBSDaytime pic.twitter.com/usZc0CKWjy